Ares-Developers/Ares-docs/restored/spotlights.rst

   Defaults to :value:`no`.
 :tagdef:`[TechnoType]Spotlight.StartHeight=integer - leptons`
   Specifies the number of leptons above the ground at which the spotlight will be generated.
-Has to be :value:`0` or greaater.
+Has to be :value:`0` or greater.
 Defaults to :value:`430`.
 :tagdef:`[TechnoType]Spotlight.Distance=integer - leptons`
   The number of leptons ahead of the unit where the spotlight will reach the ground.
 Defaults to :value:`1024`.